 Learn how to make QR codes in bulk with our Bulk QR code generator.

 Starbucks Coffee has placed QR codes on the back of their store-bought coffee beans to increase transparency throughout the supply chain.
 Now consumers can see where the coffee was grown and can see the tracing from farmer to distributor.
 Starbucks has been able to trace every bag of coffee beans through the supply chain for the last twenty years and now that information is available to consumers, building trust through transparency.

 Hershey's has incorporated QR codes on their packaging with nutritional information, ingredient listings, artificial flavor advisements, and allergen warnings in a more detailed way than could be stated on smaller paper packaging depending on the item size.

 Kellogg's Cereals and Green Mountain Coffee ran a campaign where the cereal consumer could scan a QR code and send a picture of three cereal box receipts to them and receive a free Green Mountain Coffee 12-pod pack.
-This is an easy way for consumers to send information through technology rather than paper mail and easier for companies to track what promotions have already been given to whom.
+This is an easy way for consumers to send information through technology rather than paper mail.

 Laws constantly get passed in various countries around the world in terms of food packaging, transparency, safe food handling, and now contactless procedures.
-Introducing QR codes to your packaging now with relevant information will get you ahead of changing marketing strategies and updating packaging later.
+Introducing QR codes on food packaging with relevant information will get you ahead of changing marketing strategies and updating packaging later.
 Supercode's dynamic QR codes can be optimized at any time to change necessary information, making it simpler for you to modify later instead of designing and printing new labels later on.